 What does this expression “wheels as burning fire” mean?
 Here is the text:

-The word “wheel” and its plural form is mainly found in Ezekiel and appears to be Ezekiel’s way of describing some sort of a motorized vehicle:
+The word “wheel” and its plural form is mainly found in Ezekiel and appears to be Ezekiel’s way of describing a motorized vehicle of some sort:

 15 Now as I beheld the living creatures, behold one wheel upon the earth by the living creatures, with his four faces.